Decorator pattern: Intent

 The decoration features (e.g., methods, properties, or other members) are usually defined by an interface, mixin (a.k.a. trait) or class inheritance which is shared by the decorators and the decorated object.
 In the previous example, the class Component is inherited by both the ConcreteComponent and the subclasses that descend from Decorator.

 The decorator pattern is an alternative to subclassing.
-Subclassing adds behavior at compile time, and the change affects all instances of the original class; decorating can provide new behavior at run-time for selected objects.
+Subclassing introduces additional behavior by deriving new classes at compile time, and such modifications affect all instances of the original class.
+In contrast, the Decorator pattern allows new behaviors to be dynamically added to selected objects at run-time without impacting other instances of the same class.
+This design enables more fine-grained and flexible behavior extension, thereby improving code reusability and maintainability.

 This difference becomes most important when there are several independent ways of extending functionality.
 In some object-oriented programming languages, classes cannot be created at runtime, and it is typically not possible to predict, at design time, what combinations of extensions will be needed.
 This would mean that a new class would have to be made for every possible combination.
 By contrast, decorators are objects, created at runtime, and can be combined on a per-use basis.
 The I/O Streams implementations of both Java and the .NET Framework incorporate the decorator pattern.